terra-money/classic-core/docs/concepts/validator/validator-faq.md

 ### What is a delegator?

-Delegators are Atom holders who cannot, or do not want to run validator operations themselves.
-Through [Cosmos Voyager](/getting-started/voyager.md), a user can delegate Atoms to a validator and obtain a part of its revenue in exchange (for more detail on how revenue is distributed, see **What is the incentive to stake?** and **What is a validator's commission?** sections below).
+Delegators are Luna holders who cannot, or do not want to run validator operations themselves.
+Through [Terra Voyager](/getting-started/voyager.md), a user can delegate Luna to a validator and obtain a part of its revenue in exchange (for more detail on how revenue is distributed, see **What is the incentive to stake?** and **What is a validator's commission?** sections below).

 Because they share revenue with their validators, delegators also share responsibility.
 Should a validator misbehave, each of its delegators will be partially slashed in proportion to their stake.
 This is why delegators should perform due diligence on validators before delegating, as well as spreading their stake over multiple validators.